On the normalized ground states for the Kawahara equation and a fourth order NLS: Introduction

 where $d\geq 1$, $p>1, \eps=\pm 1$.
 These have been much studied, both in the NLS as well as Klein-Gordon context, since the early 90's, see for example \cite{A, ACN}.

 For both models, we will be interested in the existence of solitons, and the corresponding close to soliton dynamics, in particular spectral stability.
-For the Kawahara, the relevant objects are traveling waves, in the form $u(x,t)=\Phi(x+\om t)$, where $\Phi$ is dying off at infinity.
+For the Kawahara, the relevant objects are traveling waves, in the form $u(x,t)=\phi(x+\om t)$, where $\phi$ is dying off at infinity.
 These satisfy profile equation of the form

-Similarly, standing wave solutions in the form $u=e^{-i \om t} \Phi, \om>0$, with real-valued $\Phi$ for the fourth order NLS \eqref{10} and \eqref{NLS2} solve the elliptic profile equations
+Similarly, standing wave solutions in the form $u=e^{-i \om t} \phi, \om>0$, with real-valued $\phi$ for the fourth order NLS \eqref{10} and \eqref{NLS2} solve the elliptic profile equations

-Constructing solutions to \eqref{15}, and more generally \eqref{20} is not straightforward.
+Constructing solutions to \eqref{15}, and more generally \eqref{20} and \eqref{NLS22}, is not straightforward task.
 In fact, it depends on the parameter $p$, the sign of the parameter $b$, as well as the dimension $d\geq 1$.
-Here, it is worth noting the works of Albert, \cite{A} and Andrade-Cristofani-Natali, \cite{ACN} in which the authors have mostly studied stability of some explicitly available solutions in one spatial dimension.
+Here, it is worth noting the works of Albert, \cite{A} and Andrade-Cristofani-Natali, \cite{ACN} in which the authors have mostly studied the stability of some explicitly available solutions in one spatial dimension.

 We proceed differently, by means of variational methods.
 More specifically, we employ the constrained minimization method, which minimizes total energy with respect to a fixed particle number, or $L^2$ mass.
-In addition to being the most physically relevant, the waves constructed this way (which we refer to as normalized waves) have good stability properties\footnote{which is probably the reason why these waves are considered the most ``physical'' in the first place}.
+In addition to being the most physically relevant, the waves constructed this way (which we refer to henceforth as normalized waves) have good stability properties.

 This brings us to the second important goal of the paper.
-Namely, we wish to examine the stability of waves arising as solutions of \eqref{15} and \eqref{20}.
+Namely, we wish to examine the spectral stability of waves arising as solutions of \eqref{15} and \eqref{20}.
 Our constructions will not yield explicit waves\footnote{although some do exist, for very specific values of the parameter $b$ and $d=1$, more on this below}.
-Thus, we need to decide, whenever possible, about their stability, based on their construction and properties.
+Thus, we need to decide about their stability, based on their construction and properties.